lahoramaker/facturas2json/README-en.md

 - User interface in Spanish
 - Multiple PDF file upload
 - PDF text extraction using the Marker library
-- Structured data extraction using a language model
+- Structured data extraction using a nuExtract foundation model
 - PDF preview and extracted data editing
 - Data saving in JSONL format
 - Background processing to improve efficiency